OpenTermsArchive/engine/CONTRIBUTING.md

 ### Changelog

-All notable changes to this project must be documented in the [`CHANGELOG.md`](./CHANGELOG.md) file.
+All changes to the codebase that impact users must be documented in the [`CHANGELOG.md`](./CHANGELOG.md) file.
+The format to use is documented in the file itself.

 ## Development